JonnyKong/UCLA-CS130-Software-Engineering/README.md

 ### request_handler.h

 Defines virtual base class `RequestHandler`.
-Given a `request` object, the handlers returns a pointer to a new `reply` object.
-Current implementation includes several kinds of handlers that implements this interface:
+Given a `request` object, the handlers return a pointer to a new `reply` object.
+The current implementation includes several kinds of handlers that implement this interface:

 * `request_handler_echo.h`: Defines class `RequestHandlerEcho`.
 It returns a `response` whose body field resembles the `request`.
 * `request_handler_static.h`: Defines class `RequestHandlerEcho`.
 It returns a `response` containing the requested file with corresponding MIME type formats.
 * `request_handler_status.h`: Defines class `RequestHandlerStatus`.
 It returns a `response` containing the current server status (request history, registered handlers, etc).
 * `request_handler_error.h`: Defiles class `RequestHandlerError`.
-It returns a `response` containing a 404 html page.
+It returns a `response` containing a 404 HTML page.
 This handler is registered with path `/`, so this handler will be invoked for requests to unspecified paths.

 ### Prerequisites